Subset-Constrained Inverse Matroid Optimization: Introduction

+Inverse combinatorial optimization is a well-established field with a vast literature; see the comprehensive surveys by Heuberger~\cite{heuberger2004inverse}, Demange and Monnot~\cite{demange2014introduction}, and Chan et al.~\cite{chan2023inverse}, and the recent book on inverse combinatorial optimization by Guan et al.~\cite{Guan2025InverseBook}.
+Inverse matroid problems under subset constraints are closely related to several areas in combinatorial optimization.
+While previous techniques are well suited for fixed-target inverse problems and for some partial inverse problems, they do not readily extend to the subset-constrained variants introduced in this paper.

+\paragraph{Motivation and examples.} Applications of \textsc{IM-Exists}, \textsc{IM-All}, and \textsc{IM-Only} arise naturally in inverse problems with forced or forbidden elements.
+In network design problems modeled by the graphic matroid, for instance, one may wish to perturb edge weights as little as possible so that a preferred spanning tree, or a collection of spanning trees, becomes optimal.
+Such settings capture leader-follower scenarios in which a decision-maker selects an optimal solution while another agent seeks to influence this choice through limited modifications of the input.

+Similarly, \textsc{IM-Not-Exists} and \textsc{IM-Not-All} model situations where undesirable optimal solutions should be ruled out.
+For example, in procurement or hiring, one may want to prevent a single supplier or group from capturing all selected slots.
+Such problems can be modeled by matroid constraints, for instance by laminar matroids imposing upper bounds on nested categories.
+In such settings, one may seek to modify item costs so that no optimal solution is contained in a prescribed undesired subset.

+A further motivation stems from dynamic pricing schemes.
 A combinatorial market consists of a set of indivisible items and a set of agents, where each agent has a valuation function assigning a value to each subset of items.
 Cohen-Addad, Eden, Feldman, and Fiat~\cite{cohen2016invisible} and independently Hsu, Morgenstern, Rogers, Roth, and Vohra~\cite{hsu2016prices} observed that Walrasian prices alone may not be enough to achieve optimal social welfare based solely on buyers' decisions.
-To address this,~\cite{cohen2016invisible} introduced the concept of dynamic pricing schemes.
-Unlike static models, the dynamic approach allows prices to be updated between buyer arrivals based on the remaining items and agents.
-A central open question posed in~\cite{cohen2016invisible} asked whether every market with gross substitutes valuations admits a dynamic pricing scheme that achieves optimal social welfare.
-Progress has been made in several special cases: the problem was resolved positively for matching markets~\cite{cohen2016invisible}, bi-demand markets~\cite{berczi2021market}, multi-demand markets with up to three~\cite{berger2020power} and four~\cite{pashkovich2022two} agents, and matching markets with fairness constraints~\cite{berczi2025envy}.
+To address this,~\cite{cohen2016invisible} introduced dynamic pricing schemes, where prices can be updated between buyer arrivals.
+A central open question posed in~\cite{cohen2016invisible} asked whether every market with gross substitutes valuations admits a dynamic pricing scheme achieving optimal social welfare.